UmamiAppearance/rollup-plugin-your-function/README.md

 ## Idea
 There are many plugins for rollup available.
-And many times the only thing you would like to perform is a little change.
-Now the big research begins: _which plugin fits the best?_
+And many times the only thing you would like to perform is a little change, just some regex magic, only a small string replacement, etc. Now the big research begins: _which plugin fits the best?_

 Eventually you will find what you need, but now you'll have to figure out the particularities of the plugin.
 And you find yourself thinking: _"Why was that so complicated?
 I could have done this to a regular file in seconds!"_.

 This is where **rollup-plugin-your-function** comes into play.
 The _only!_ thing it does, is to take a function, that you create by yourself.
-Your function needs to take one argument, that is the source file, it must return the output code as the first parameter, optionally a sourcemap as a second.
+Your function needs to take one argument, that is the source file, it must return the output code as the first parameter, optionally a sourcemap as a second (otherwise it gets generated automatically and includes the performed changes).
 And that's it.

 ## Install